rdp/homebrew-openssh-gssapi/README.md

 https://github.com/Homebrew/homebrew-dupes/pull/583

 Patches/pull requests welcome (ex: to update to a newer openssh version, currently at 7.5p1, the latest as of at least sep 27 2017).

-Want me to add the OS X keychain extension?
+Want me to add the OS X keychain extension or HPN etc https://trac.macports.org/browser/trunk/dports/net/openssh ?
 Let me know!